petazeta/youronlineshop/docs/cart.md

 ## Cart module

 Cart class is a extended [Linker](linkerfmwk.md) with [observable](observerpattern.md) facilities (To send notifications to [reports](statistics.md)).
 Cart children are the cart items.
-When te user adds a item to the cart, cart adds a new cart item which props are "id" and "quantity".
-It attachs also the item object to the cart not as a prop but in the object property item.
-Cart main method "addItem" checks if the item is already in the cart, and in that case it sums the quantity.
+When the user adds a item to the cart, cart adds a new cart item which props are "id" and "quantity".
+It attachs also the item object to the cart not as a "prop" but directly in the object (as a property) with the name item.
+Cart main method "addItem" checks if the item is already in the cart and in that case it sums the quantity.

 ## Checkout

 Checkout process is at template chkmain.
-It will get the cart information to make the order through the webuser element.ordercart and orderitems.
+It will get the cart information to make the order through the webuser elements at relationships ordercart and orderitems.
 The checkout process is described more in detail at [checkout](checkout.md).